François-Louis Tremblay

-François-Louis Tremblay (born November 13, 1980) is a Canadian retired short track speed skater and five-time Olympic medallist who competed at the 2002, 2006, and 2010 Winter Olympics.
+François-Louis Tremblay (/fr/; born November 13, 1980) is a Canadian retired short track speed skater and five-time Olympic medallist who competed at the 2002, 2006 and 2010 Winter Olympics.

-François-Louis Tremblay is one of only three Canadian men to win 5 medals at the Winter Olympic games, the other men being Marc Gagnon.
-At the 2002 Winter Olympic Games in Salt Lake City, and Charles Hamelin.
-Tremblay was a member of Canada's gold medal-winning 5,000-meter relay team.
+Tremblay is one of only three Canadian men to win 5 medals at the Winter Olympic games, the other men being Marc Gagnon and Charles Hamelin.
+At the 2002 Winter Olympic Games in Salt Lake City, Tremblay was a member of Canada's gold medal-winning 5,000-meter relay team.
 In Turin, Italy, at the 2006 Olympic Winter Games, he won two silver medals.
 He won an individual medal by finishing second in the men's 500-meter race and also took part in the men's 5,000-meter relay that finished second behind the South Korean team.
 He added a bronze medal in the 500 m and gold medal in the 5000 m relay in 2010.

 Tremblay was a two-time world champion at 500 meters, having won back-to-back titles at the 2005 World Short Track Championships in Beijing and again at the 2006 World Short Track Championships in Minneapolis.